zprough/audiobookbay-automated/README.md

 # AudiobookBay Automated

 AudiobookBay Automated is a lightweight web application designed to simplify audiobook management.
-It allows users to search [**AudioBook Bay**](https://audiobookbay.lu/) for audiobooks and send magnet links directly to a designated **qBittorrent or Transmission** client.
+It allows users to search [**AudioBook Bay**](https://audiobookbay.lu/) for audiobooks and send magnet links directly to a designated **Deludge, qBittorrent or Transmission** client.

 ## How It Works
 - **Search Results**: Users search for audiobooks.
 The app grabs results from AudioBook Bay and displays results with the **title** and **cover image**, along with two action links: